kyma-project/website/content/blog-posts/2020-08-20-release-notes-1.15/index.md

 * Increased availability of Hydra during updates.
 * Improved Oathkeeper stability and fixed issues with periodic restarts.

-Another thing we worked on was Hydra availability.
-As a result, the availability of the component during updates is now increased.

-### Improved stability of Oathkeeper

-The Oathkeeper stability has been improved.
-We also fixed the issues with periodic restarts.

 ## Console

 ### Managing OAuth2 clients from the Console UI